u1i/bambleweeny/README.md

 `curl -sSL http://bit.ly/run-bambleweeny | sh`

+## Using the CLI

+Bambleweeny offers a commandline tool for easy access to data operations: [check it out here](https://github.com/u1i/bambleweeny/tree/master/b9y-cli-package)

 ## Using the REST API

 Check out the [Getting Started Guide](GettingStarted.md) and the [API Documentation](http://bambleweeny.sotong.io/) for detailed information on managing users, keys and lists.